 Making the Dressing

 All of these instructions are also listed in the recipe card down below.
-You can find greater detail there and you can also save or print the recipe from the recipe card.
+You’ll find everything in greater detail there and you can also save or print the recipe from the recipe card.

 Substitutes for Gorgonzola